Auditor slams govt’s security vetting systems

 “On rare occasions AGSVA minimised risk by denying the requested clearance level and granting a lower level, or avoided risk by denying a clearance,” the report states.

-The “does not provide information about identified security concerns to sponsoring entities outside Defence due to a concern that disclosure would breach the Privacy Act 1988,” the report adds.
+The agency “does not provide information about identified security concerns to sponsoring entities outside Defence due to a concern that disclosure would breach the Privacy Act 1988,” the report adds.

 In mid-2015, the ANAO warned that despite Defence investing $37 million since 2008 in upgrading AGSVA’s ePack2 system and PSAMS2 (Personnel Security Assessment Management System), the systems still lacked “reliability and functionality”.